practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 <br/>

-It wasn't then too difficult from this source code to my final solution:
+It wasn't then too difficult to get from above source code to my final solution:

 ```
 :: write-to-file ( path string file_type -- )